Winter camping can be fun, and you may already have most of the gear.

 Pitching in winter

-The wind chill in winter can really lower the temperature.
+The wind chill in winter can lower the temperature.
 Pitch wisely and use natural windbreaks such as tall hedges, walls, or trees.

 Selecting a campsite that allows fires is recommended.

-If you construct a tarp shelter you’ll have somewhere dry and a lot warmer than just sitting out in the open.
-Construct it around your tent entrance, and it will be dry when you come into your tent, so you don’t bring the wet in.
-You can hang wet clothes up to dry under the tarp shelter and leave muddy boots outside – though you might want to bring them in if it is going to freeze.
+Build it around your tent entrance, and it will be dry when you come into your tent, so you don’t bring the wet in.
+You can hang wet clothes up to dry under the tarp shelter and leave muddy boots outside - though you might want to bring them in if it is going to freeze.
 Leaving a water bottle of warm water inside your boots, insulated with socks or a stuff sack, can prevent the boots from freezing.

 Bring the right gear

-Can be useful for your feet too!
+Hand warmers can be useful for your feet, too!

 Your body burns more calories when cold, so you’ll need plenty of food, and don’t worry about the diet too much.